DavidJCullen/Data-Science-Portfolio-/index.md

    **Models Explored:**

-   A support Vector Machine, K-nearest neighbour classification and a Stacking Classifier using LogisticRegression as the final estimator has been used as a model for prediction on the dataset.
+   A support Vector Machine, K-nearest neighbour classification and a Stacking Classifier using LogisticRegression as the final estimator have been used as models for prediction on the dataset.

   Output: Transformed data passed to the machine learning models for training and validation.